 What will be the next chapter?

-To continue it's reinvention for visitors today, the hall will also see some changes, marking the start of a brand new chapter in Beningbrough's history.
+To continue the reinvention for visitors today, the hall will also see some changes, marking the start of a brand new chapter in Beningbrough's history.
 Along with long term designs for the garden by RHS Gold winning designer Andy Sturgeon, the hall will also see some changes.
-The hall is currently closed to allow a safe one way flow to visit the Saloon Galleries on the first floor are open with the latest exhibition.
+Several rooms in the the hall are closed for ongoing conservation work.
+The Great Hall and Saloon Galleries on the first floor are open with the latest exhibition.